Russian ballet

 Russian ballet (Русский балет) (Ballet russe) is a form of ballet characteristic of or originating from Russia.

-Imperial Russian Ballet
+Imperial Russian ballet

-Until 1689, ballet in Russia was nonexistent (ballet has its origins in the courts of the Italian Renaissance in the 15th and 16th centuries.)
-The Tsarist control and isolationism in Russia allowed for little influence from the West.
+Ballet had already dawned in Russia long before start of the 17th century as per the previous publications by certain authors.
+In this respect Anna Kuchta posits that ballet was first performed in Russia around 1673.
+While the first recorded ballet performance is believed to be in the 16th century around 1581, the Tsarist control and isolationism in Russia allowed for little influence from the West.
 It wasn't until the rise of Peter the Great that Russian society opened up to the West.
 St. Petersburg was erected to embrace the West and compete against Moscow's isolationism.
 Peter the Great created a new Russia which rivaled the society of the West with magnificent courts and palaces.
 His vision was to challenge the west.
 Classical ballet entered the realm of Russia not as entertainment, but as a "standard of physical comportment to be emulated and internalized – an idealized way of behaving."
 The aim was not to entertain the masses of Russians, but to cultivate new Russian people.